gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 ## Next steps

 Gatsby can handle images through direct imports to page and component files too!
 The [asset import documentation](/docs/importing-assets-into-files/) covers this.
+There is also the [Gatsby Image](/docs/gatsby-image/) component for even deeper optimizations.
 Once assets are handled through Gatsby, plugins can be used to optimize their processing and delivery.

 The [building with components doc](/docs/building-with-components/) has information about why Gatsby uses React component architecture and how it fits into a Gatsby application.

-[Sourcing content and data](/docs/content-and-data/) is a great next step if you are interested in separating your content from your website code, such as sourcing the site title from `gatsby-config.js` with GraphQL.
+[Sourcing content and data](/docs/content-and-data/) is a great next step if you are interested in separating your content from your website code, such as sourcing the site title from `gatsby-config.js` with GraphQL and writing content in Markdown.

 Short guides can be found at the [recipes section](/docs/recipes) for adding functionality such as optimizing and querying local images, adding Markdown support and integrating various modern CSS tools.
 The [adding website functionality page](/docs/adding-website-functionality/) has longer guides for larger tasks such as making your site accessible, adding authentication, and fetching data with client-side JavaScript.